NASA-Openscapes/corn/README.md

 ### Updating quarto

-To update the [quarto](https://quarto.org) installation you'll need to change the version number in two places in corn's [Dockerfile](https://github.com/NASA-Openscapes/corn/blob/main/ci/Dockerfile#L10).
+To update the [quarto](https://quarto.org) installation you'll need to change the version number in corn's [Dockerfile](https://github.com/NASA-Openscapes/corn/blob/main/ci/Dockerfile#L9).
 After committing changes, the GitHub Action will begin - see next.

 ## Updating the image in the JupyterHub